-Female-owned enterprises are more likely to access the lower level of credit even where they borrow from formal sources such as banks.
-Thus, male-owned enterprises are more likely to access higher levels of credit.

-ii) Gender norms have an
+- Female-owned enterprises are more likely to access the lower level of credit even where they borrow from formal sources such as banks.
+Thus, male-owned enterprises are more likely to access higher levels of credit. - ii) Gender norms have an impact on how women are able to access credit.

-impact on how women are able to access credit.
-For example, married women are likely to require consent from their spouse before they can take credit, and this is primarily because women still have limited control and ownership of valuable assets that can be used as collateral.
-These assets tend to be held by men and for women to use those assets as collateral, they require spousal consent.
+For example, married women are likely to require consent from their spouse before they can take credit, and this is primarily because women still have limited control and ownership of valuable assets that can be used collateral.
+These as assets tend to be held by men and for women to use those assets as collateral, they require spousal consent.

+is therefore

+concluded that

 were the CGS to

 expand its coverage

 to reach more informal

 enterprises, more womenowned enterprises

 would benefit from

 this facility.